 All programming must align with your organization's Project Summary that was submitted to the USDA with Michigan's SNAP-Ed Plan of Work.
 Please work with your MFF SNAP-Ed Project Manager to ensure you have the most recent version of your Project Summary.

-Program Parameters are aligned with the current FY 2019 USDA SNAP-Ed Guidance issued on March 30, 2018.
+Program Parameters are aligned with the current FY 2020 USDA SNAP-Ed Guidance.